GreenmaskIO/greenmask/docs/built_in_transformers/parameters_env_vars_interpolation.md

     Use `${VAR?your error message}` to make a variable required.
 Greenmask will exit with the provided message if the variable is not set, making misconfiguration explicit.

+## Playground

+You can try this example interactively using the Greenmask [Playground](../playground.md).
+The playground ships with a pre-configured Docker environment where you can run the schema setup above, adjust the config, and execute `greenmask validate` or `greenmask dump` to see env var interpolation in action.